-Remember that a DB2 client must be installed and configured on localhost (see IBM data server clients and drivers overview and Installing IBM data server clients (Linux and UNIX) ).
+Remember that a DB2 client must be installed and configured on localhost (see IBM data server clients and drivers overview and Installing IBM data server clients (Linux and UNIX)).
 The server and database must be cataloged as well.

-If it is not set, a loader file is created in Clover or OS
+If it is not set, a loader file is created in Clover or OS temporary directory

-temporary directory (on Windows) or
+(on Windows) or

-is used instead of a temporary file (on Unix).
+named pipe is used instead of a temporary file (on Unix).

 The file is deleted after the load finishes.

-If it is set, specified file is created.
+If it is set, a specified file is created.
 It is not deleted after data is loaded and it is overwritten on each graph run.